pephumin/pebinary.net/_clients/CC1.md

 #### Refreshing Statistics

 As respondents complete surveys, the statistics will change.
-You may update the statistics page to show the most recent values by clicking the "Refresh Statistics" button.
+You may update the statistics page to show the most recent values by clicking the `Refresh Statistics` button.

 #### Reseting Statistics

 Occasionally, you may need to reset survey statistics.
 For example, if you held a "trial run" survey phase before the actual deployment, you would need to delete all the responses and reset the statistics for the "actual run."

-To reset statistics for a survey, place a check in the "Reset" column on the row containing the survey you want to reset, then click the "Reset Statistics" button.
+To reset statistics for a survey, place a check in the "Reset" column on the row containing the survey you want to reset, then click the `Reset Statistics` button.
 You may reset more than one survey by placing a check beside every survey you want to reset, then clicking the "Reset Statistics" button.
 You will be prompted to confirm the reset action each time you click the "Reset Statistics" button; answer "Ok" to reset, or "Cancel" to skip the reset.